 People with inquisitiveness and a desire to understand patterns and trends within data are particularly employable.
 Simulation, modelling, forecasting, problem solving and negotiation skills are extremely useful, as is the ability to think on your feet when under pressure.
 Being able to respond to new situations in a calm and considered way is also important.

 'Managers of the future will not just need in-depth expertise in one area but a range of soft skills such as leading change, building effective teams, persuading, influencing and relationship management,' advises Dr Wall.
 Additionally, language skills may be an advantage when working in global networks.
 For an idea of in-demand soft skills, see what skills do employers want?

-For a career in logistics or supply chain management you need to be committed to continuing professional development (CPD).
+For a career in logistics or supply chain management you'll also need to be committed to continuing professional development (CPD).
 Throughout your career you'll be expected to develop your knowledge and skills by participating in training courses, presenting at conferences and attending networking events.

 Employers include third party logistics companies, organisations that sell directly to consumers (retailers and supermarkets) and logistics consultancies.

 - freight transportation

 - distribution network design and planning

 'There's an increasing demand for graduates who have the technical skills in mathematics, statistics, and operational research to help improve decision making and reduce costs,' says Dr Wall.
 'Roles in logistics and supply chain management can provide challenging and satisfying careers which typically combine the responsibility for 'day-to-day' operations with long term projects implementing major business changes.'

 Within the retail sector a number of big-name companies offer graduate schemes in logistics, supply chain and distribution.